dfinity/motoko/doc/md/writing-motoko/sharing.md

 type SubscribeMessage = { callback: shared () -> (); };
 ```

-This type differs from the original, in that it describes *a message* record type with a single field called `callback`, and the original type first shown above describes *an actor* type with a single method called `notify`:
+This type differs from the original in that it describes a message record type with a single field called `callback`.
+The original type first shown above describes an actor type with a single method called `notify`:

 ``` motoko name=typesub
 type Subscriber = actor { notify : () -> () };
 ```

-Notably, the `actor` keyword means that this latter type is not an ordinary record with fields, but rather, an actor with at least one method, which *must* be called `notify`.
+Notably, the `actor` keyword means that this latter type is not an ordinary record with fields but rather an actor with at least one method, which must be called `notify`.

 By using the `SubscribeMessage` type instead, the `Subscriber` actor can choose another name for their `notify` method: